What happens if we witnessed the destruction of what defines our identity.

 “this way only for buses, do not enter”

-“the define noticeable separation between two types of pedestrians, the people of the elite who passes the street with their high heels moving in a quick motion between their working areas in the surrounding buildings, and other working people who cannot afford a car waiting for the public transportation, in addition to a notable amount of homeless starting conversations from the air” another immigrant says
+“the define noticeable separation between two types of pedestrians, people who passes the street in a quick motion between their working areas in the surrounding buildings, and other working people who cannot afford a car waiting for the public transportation, in addition to a notable amount of homeless ” another immigrant says

 Krier mentions on designer hypocrisy that “If we speak of public space, we speak of its quality, of its type, of its measurements, of its proportions.
 If order and measure are proper to every divine creation, it must therefore also be true for every human creation.
 Without measure and without form, terrestrial things cannot exist; they exist only as sickness, disorder, uproar.
 A body either too big or too small is a monster or a dwarf”